 Take a look here for answers to the most common questions concerning PlayOn.

 - What is PlayOn?

-PlayOn is software that you install on your Windows PC.
-It works with a gaming console like Wii, WiiU, Xbox 360, PlayStation 3 or another supported device like Roku, iPhone, iPad, Android phone, or Android tablet to access video feeds from various online content providers.
-You will be able to watch videos from content providers like Hulu, Hulu Plus, Netflix, Comedy Central, CBS, YouTube, MLB.tv, your local media files, and so much more, directly on your television or mobile device, instead of your PC screen.
-You can see a full listing of PlayOn internet channels here.
+PlayOn works with a gaming console like Wii, WiiU, Xbox 360, PlayStation 3 or another supported device like Roku, iPhone, iPad, Android phone, or Android tablet to stream videos from a wide variety of websites to your TV, mobile device or tablet.
+Once you install PlayOn on your PC, you will be able to watch videos from sites like Hulu, Hulu Plus, Netflix, Comedy Central, CBS, YouTube, MLB.tv, your local media files, and virtually any video from the web*, directly on your television or mobile device, instead of your computer screen.
+You can see a full listing of PlayOn channels here.

 - How does PlayOn work?

 PlayOn runs in the background on your networked PC.
 It uses standards called UPnP, DLNA, and HTTP Live Streaming (HLS) to communicate with networked gaming consoles, set-top-boxes, TVs, and mobile devices working both as an Internet browser to access online media, and as a UPnP and HLS media server to serve videos to UPnP and HLS compliant devices.
 You can read more here.

 For a list of supported devices, please see the supported devices page.
 If you try PlayOn with another DLNA/UPnP media device not listed on that page, please take part in the Media Devices forum and share your feedback with us as well as other users.
 PlayOn also works on the Nintendo Wii!
 We use the built-in embedded browser in the Wii (the Internet Channel).

 - How can I buy PlayOn?

 Please visit our buy page for our current pricing.

 - Can I get a refund if it doesn't work?